Lithuania is Vilnius, the 15th century capital of what was then Europe's largest country.

 Lithuania is the inspiring Hill of Crosses, a unique-in-the-world place where millions of people have been building Christian symbols despite any persecutions.

 Lithuania is the geographic centre of Europe where numerous ethnicities and religions live together for hundreds of years.
 There are centuries-old religious buidings of more than 10 communities as distinct as Roman Catholicism, Sunni Islam, Judaism and the Russian Old Believer sect.

 Lithuania is a robust economy where the scars left by the Soviet Union may be investigated without ever having to do without modern western amenities.

-All information in this website is created and copyrighted © by Augustinas Žemaitis, including texts, design and photos (with the exception of historical pictures or quotations), unless noted otherwise.
+Website created and copyrighted © by Augustinas Žemaitis, including all its texts, design and photos (with the exception of historical pictures or quotations), unless noted otherwise.
 To use this information or ask questions please contact the author at tour.baltic [eta] gmail.com .
 Reuse of this information in other places without author’s permission is forbidden.

 Our TOP 10 of Lithuania

 1.Vilnius city, a vibrant capital with its extensive old town and countless baroque church spires.

 2.The Curonian Spit, a 98 km long narrow Baltic Sea peninsula covered by sandy dunes and pine forests where fishermen huts and upscale hotels exist side-by-side.